JogoShugh/CoderDojoPonceSprings.Events/README.md

 Welcome to CoderDojo Ponce Springs -- **_the free and fun place where Atlanta's kids code apps, games, sites, and more -- supported by mentors, parents, and a [global community](http://www.CoderDojo.com)!_**

 We follow [CoderDojo principles](Promise.md).
-Our events have two halves: the first to support beginners, the second for returning students working on our ongoing mentor-led series tracks!
+Our events have two halves: the first to support beginners, the second for returning students working on our ongoing mentor-led series tracks.

 Thanks to all our volunteers and our corporate sponsor [VersionOne](http://www.versionone.com)!